exbert18/google-evil-portal-most-realistic-yet-/README.md

 # google-evil-portal-most-realistic-yet-

-Evil portal files for the Snapchat login.
+Evil portal files for the google login.
 ONLY TO BE USED EDUCATIONALY

 CREDIT TO THE CREATOR OF THIS README AS I DONT WANT ANY LEAGL TROUBLE HE IS LINKED DOWN BELOW AND FOR OTHER HTML FILES USE HIS EVIL PORTAL FILES THANKS! https://github.com/Batcherss/evil-portal-html/commits?author=Batcherss

-A collection of Snapchat Login HTML pages for Evil Portal.
+A collection of Google Login HTML pages for Evil Portal.
 For use in controlled educational environments only.
 Only for testing on your own devices with explicit authorization.

 WARNING